-Blackjack is my favorite casino game … it’s fun and you can actually use some strategy to do OK (but, remember, the odds are always against you).
-However, teams of card counters from the student body of the Massachusetts Institute of Technology (MIT) are legendary in how they beat Las Vegas casinos out of millions over the years.
-The film “21” takes a look at one of the teams and is based on a book about the organizer of teams and one of them that is titled “Bringing Down the House” by Ben Mezrich.
-It’s almost unbelievable how they manage to count cards (the practice is not illegal since it doesn’t involve actual cheating or use of a device, but is battled by casinos whose owners can ban such players) and the film manages to push the emotion of characters and flash of Vegas over the dreary repetition of learning to count cards – and it actually boils this down pretty well.
+Blackjack is my favorite casino game … it’s fun and you can use some strategy to do OK (but, remember, the odds are always against you).
+However, teams of card counters from the student body of the Massachusetts Institute of Technology are legendary in how they beat Las Vegas casinos out of millions over the years.
+The film “21” takes a look at one of the teams and is based on a book about the organizer of teams.
+“Bringing Down the House” by Ben Mezrich is almost unbelievable in the telling how the students manage to count cards (the practice is not illegal since it doesn’t involve actual cheating or use of a device, but is battled by casinos whose owners can ban such players).
+“21” manages to push the emotion of characters and flash of Vegas over the dreary repetition of learning to count cards – and it actually boils this down pretty well.
+It’s not a great film, but one done well and very watchable.

-(2008; 123 minutes; rated PG-13; directed by Robert Luketic and starring Jim Sturgess, Kate Bosworth and Kevin Spacey; available on DVD through the Collier County Public Library; available on DVD through amazon.com and barnesandnoble.com; available only on DVD via Netflix; can almost never be found on cable movie channels)
+(2008; 123 minutes; rated PG-13; directed by Robert Luketic and starring Jim Sturgess, Kate Bosworth and Kevin Spacey)

 DEALING WITH CARD COUNTING

-“21” is the fact-based amalgam of stories about a series of card counting teams recruited from the Massachusetts Institute of Technology over the years.
-Its members are math whizzes from the math-whizz heavy MIT.
+“21” is the fact-based amalgam of stories about a series of card counting teams recruited from the student body of the Massachusetts Institute of Technology over the years.
+Its members were math whizzes from the obviously math-whizz heavy MIT.
 For those who do not know, card counting is where someone (or a team) track by memory the cards played in a blackjack “shoe” (a device holding several decks of cards).
 By knowing the “count,” the members know when it is advantageous to bet.
 It’s not illegal, but casinos hate card counters and legally bar them.
+Spotters and facial recognition technology help the casinos even against the innovative strategies developed by the teams.

-At the same time the casinos begin to notice the team in action.
+At the same time the casinos begin to take notice of the team in action.
 Their main opposition is security expert “Cole Williams,” who is played by Laurence Fishburne.
 He is always hot for cheats, but his days are numbered because technological advances in security cameras and systems (plus mechanical card shufflers) that rely less and less on the human element.
-Fishburne also has a score to settle with Spacey.
+Finally, Fishburne has built up his own score to settle with Spacey.

-The film comes to a conclusion through a series of double-crosses and misdirection in the plot.
+The film concludes by winding through a series of double-crosses and misdirection in the plot.
 Fishburne, who caught Sturgess and physically beat him, made a deal with the younger man in order to catch Spacey.
 Despite having dismissed Sturgess after a conflict, Spacey agrees to make a final trip to Las Vegas with him and this is the capper for the film, which ends with Sturgess telling a surprise twist to his story.

-Sturgess is the main man in the case and does the yeoman’s work here.
+- Sturgess is the main man in the case and does the yeoman’s work here.
 He’s solid and does his character well, but I didn’t see him jump out at me like Matt Damon did in “Rounders.”
 Still, Sturgess is good at a variety of emotions and is very competent here.
-He has also been in “Across the Universe” and “One Day.”
+With early credits in TV he has moved to the big-screen and has been in “Across the Universe” and “One Day.”

-Oscar nominee Fishburne is the tough guy here.
+- An Oscar nominee (not for this one), Fishburne is the tough guy here.
 He’s old school in his security trade and he’s old school in beating up those he considers cheats (card counters are not technically cheaters, but commit the sin of winning).
 Fishburne is somewhat one-dimensional here, but it’s not easy to be a one-dimensional tough guy with a sharp tongue.
 Fishburne was nominated for an Oscar for “What’s Love Got to Do With It?” and if most recognizable for “The Matrix” franchise and did outstanding work in “Apocalypse Now.”

-Spacey, as a two-time Oscar winner, is the most celebrated and arguably talented actor here, but he’s so good that when he’s not spectacular you wonder if he actually did a good job.
+- Spacey, as a two-time Oscar winner, is the most celebrated and arguably talented actor here, but he’s so good that when he’s not spectacular you wonder if he actually did a good job.
 He does here, but doesn’t make the character explode on the screen the way he did in “American Beauty” (his second Oscar after the first – “The Usual Suspects”).
 Spacey is smooth and confident here, but his knees buckle a bit at the end.
 He’s also been in “Recount” (an HBO film of the same year – click here for my review) and more recently was terrific in “Horrible Bosses” and its sequel (click here for my review).
+Of course, he has been completely discredited as a person through misconduct allegations and, although a pariah today, there have been rumors he’s planning what some see as an inevitable comeback.

-Kate Bosworth plays “Jill Taylor,” who is the love interest of Sturgess.
+- Kate Bosworth plays “Jill Taylor,” who becomes the love interest of Sturgess.
 She encourages him to join the team and becomes his partner after Sturgess is dismissed by Spacey.
-Bosworth is solid here but, like Spacey but not with his talent, doesn’t manage to make her character a spectacular one.
-Bosworth has also been in “Remember the Titans” and “Blue Crush.”
+Bosworth is solid here but, like Spacey without that level of talent.
+He doesn’t manage to make her character a spectacular one and that fumbled opportunity isn’t a real career builder.
+Bosworth has also been in “Remember the Titans, “Superman Returns” with Spacey and “Blue Crush.”

-Aaron Yoo plays “Choi” and Liza Lapira plays “Kianna” and both make up the other main players on the team.
-Both are OK, but there’s nothing special to see in their work.
+- Aaron Yoo plays “Choi” and Liza Lapira plays “Kianna” and both make up the other main players on the team.
+Both are OK, but there’s nothing special to see in their work that invites further comment.
 Yoo has also been in “Disturbia” while Lapira was in “Crazy, Stupid, Love.”

 “21” was the 36th ranked film at the U.S. box office in 2008 with $81.1 million in ticket sales, according to Box Office Mojo.
 However, worldwide it made $157.9 million on a budget of $35 million, according to Wiki.
-It came in two spots ahead of the inventive sci-fi thriller “Jumper” (38th with $80.1 million), but wasn’t as good as “Recount” and the raunchy comedy “Role Models” (click here for my review) from the same year.
+It came in two spots ahead of the inventive sci-fi thriller “Jumper” (38th with $80.1 million).
 The No. 1 film was “The Dark Knight” with $533.3 million.
+Here are the other films from year that I’ve reviewed for my blog:

 Assorted cast notes (via IMDb.com):

 - The most unique name in the cast is Stream, who is uncredited and plays “Featured Vegas Stripper / Parent at Harvard.”
-She has also been in “The Departed” in another uncredited role.
+She has also been in “The Departed” (click here for my review) in another uncredited role.

 - Although most of the members of the MIT card counting teams were Asian, most of the cast of “21” is Caucasian and this caused controversy about the filming at the time.